dita-cyber/dita-cyber/README.md

 👋 Hi, I’m Stephani

-I'm an IT professional with over five years of experience in the field, currently working as a Cybersecurity SOC Analyst.
+I'm an IT professional with over five years of experience in the field, currently working in Security as a SOC Analyst.

 Throughout my career, I've had the opportunity to delve into various IT topics and tackle diverse projects that have broadened my expertise and skill set.